-We estimate that our net proceeds from this public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering expenses, will be approximately \$288.5 million (based on the price on the cover of this prospectus).
-We estimate that our net proceeds will be approximately \$332.0 million if the underwriters exercise their overallotment option in full.
+We estimate that our net proceeds from this public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering expenses, will be approximately \$997.0 million (based on the price on the cover of this prospectus).
+We estimate that our net proceeds will be approximately \$1.15 billion if the underwriters exercise their overallotment option in full.
+In addition, we may at our option pay the underwriters an aggregate amount of up to 0.25% of the aggregate proceeds raised from sales of shares sold in this offering based on the underwriters' performance in relation to this offering.

-Concurrent with this offering, we will sell to Annaly 12,743,362 shares of common stock in a private offering at the same price per share as the price per share of this public offering.
+Concurrent with this offering, we will sell to Annaly 26,548,672 shares of common stock in a private offering at the same price per share as the price per share of this public offering.
 Upon completion of this offering and the concurrent private offering, Annaly will own approximately 9.6% of our outstanding common stock (which percentage excludes shares to be sold pursuant to the exercise of the underwriters' overallotment option and unvested shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates).
 We will not pay any underwriting fees, commissions or discounts with respect to the shares we sell to Annaly.
 We plan to invest the net proceeds of this offering and the concurrent sale of shares to Annaly in accordance with our investment objectives and the strategies described in this prospectus.
 See "Business-Our Investment Strategy."